java-native-access/jna/www/PublishingToMavenCentral.md

 --------

 * Set up your gpg keys as described [here](https://docs.sonatype.org/display/Repository/How+To+Generate+PGP+Signatures+With+Maven).
-* Make sure you have a settings.xml (in directory: ${user.home}/.m2/) as described at the bottom of 7a1 [here](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-7a.1.POMandsettingsconfig).
+* Make sure you have a settings.xml file (in directory: ${user.home}/.m2/) as described at the bottom of 7a1 [here](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-7a.1.POMandsettingsconfig).
 For example:

         <settings>
         ...